-How Long Does It Take To Receive A Certificate Of Eligibility?
+How Long Does It Take To Receive A COE?

 The length of time it takes to receive a Certificate of Eligibility varies based on different factors, but it can take up to 6 weeks.
 A few factors that can increase the time it takes to receive your COE include:

 - Requesting the document by mail

 - Length of time since you’ve served

 Allowing your lender to request your COE is generally the quickest way to receive this document.
 If you go through a VA-approved lender like Rocket Mortgage®, we have automated systems that could help us pull your Certificate of Eligibility in the majority of cases.

 What Do I Do Once I’ve Got My Certificate Of Eligibility?